 For tax purposes, most amortizable items can be expensed out immediately under certain circumstances.
 However, the typical time frame allowed is 60 months (5 years).
 Some amortizable assets are only allowed to be amortized based on the period of time applicable to the master document that the asset is associated.
 An example would be a 15 year loan requiring several thousand dollars in closing fees (taxes, legal, documentation, points, etc.).
 This type of an asset is amortized over the life of the loan.
 In general, for tax purposes, they must match.

 By understanding the concept of amortization a small business owner can appreciate the positive attributes and read his financial reports with a clearer understanding of the totality of those reports.
-Knowledge is Power.
+Act on Knowledge.

 If you found this article helpful, please consider a donation to the site.
 The donation button is just to the right.
 Even if you don’t make a contribution, I encourage you to read more articles on the website to help you become a better business entrepreneur.